-There are approximately 200 people diagnosed with Multiple Sclerosis weekly.
+Every week nearly 200 people are diagnosed with Multiple Sclerosis.
 Multiple Sclerosis, or MS, is an autoimmune disorder that causes a person’s immune system to attack its own tissues or organs, creating nerve damage.
-Symptoms of MS can include exhaustion, weakness, vision problems, pain and numbness, and cognitive dysfunctions.
-A very distinct symptom of MS is sensitivity to warmer temperatures.
-In fact, it’s reported that 60% to 80% of people living with MS show excessive sensitivity to increases in their core body temperature.
+Symptoms of MS can include exhaustion, weakness, vision problems, numbness or tingling, and cognitive dysfunctions.
+One very unique symptom of MS is sensitivity to warmer temperatures.
+In fact, it’s reported that 60% to 80% of people who have MS show excessive sensitivity to increases in their core body temperature.

 As if the sensitivity to heat wasn’t enough, the heat also intensifies other symptoms.

-Calverley Service Experts in Fort Worth will be hosting a booth at Walk MS on Saturday, April 2nd at Trinity Park in Fort Worth and Service Experts Plano, Service Experts Dallas, and Levy and Son Service Experts will be participating in Walk MS on Saturday, April 9th at Addison Circle Park in Addison.
+Calverley Service Experts in Fort Worth will be participating in Walk MS on Saturday, April 2nd at Trinity Park in Fort Worth and Service Experts Plano, Service Experts Dallas, and Levy and Son Service Experts will be hosting a booth at Walk MS on Saturday, April 9th at Addison Circle Park in Addison.
 If you happen to be out, come by and say hi – we would be excited to see you!
-If you are unable to be at Walk MS or don’t live in the DFW area, you can always give to help create a world free of MS or find a walk in your location.
+If you are unable to be at Walk MS or don’t live in the DFW area, you can always give to help raise money to fight MS or find a walk in your location.

-Given the climbing temperatures, everyone should be cautious, stay hydrated, and rest as needed.
+Given the climbing temperatures, everyone should be cautious, stay hydrated, and take breaks as needed.
 If you or a loved one has MS, please remember these strategies from the National Multiple Sclerosis Society to ease the effect of the heat:

-· Stay in an air-conditioned environment during stretches of extreme heat and humidity.
-If an air conditioner is essential to help minimize the symptoms of MS, the cost of this equipment may be tax deductible if the physician has written a prescription for it.
+· Stay in an air-conditioned area during stretches of extreme heat and humidity.
+If an air conditioner is required to help minimize the symptoms of MS, the cost of these systems may be tax deductible if the physician has written a prescription for it.

 · Use cooling products such as vests, neck wraps, and bandanas, during exercise or outdoor activity, or pre- and post-cool.